 WHERE: N.E.W.
 Expressive Works, 810 SE Belmont, Portland, OR

-WHEN: Friday, June 2nd at 7:30pm – Opening Night
+WHEN: Friday, May 11th at 7:30pm – Opening Night and $15 Friday!

-Sunday matinee, June 4th at 2:30pm
+Sunday matinee, May 13th at 2:30pm

-COST: $15 - $25 online at www.pdxcb.com
+COST: $15 - $30 online at www.pdxcb.com

-$20 - $30 at the door
+$20 - $35 at the door

 Briley Neugebauer, originally from Seattle, grew up studying many styles of dance and was a graduate of the pre-professional program at International Ballet Theatre.
-Upon high school graduation, she received talent and academic based scholarships to study dance at the University Of Arizona.
-In 2011 she graduated Summa Cum Laude with a B.F.A. from the School Of Dance where she performed roles such as Choleric in Balachine's Four Temperaments, Lead Female Daemon in Carmina Burana and was a part of commissioned works such as Bella Lewitzky's Recuardo, and Martha Graham's Panorama.
+Upon high school graduation, she received talent and academic based scholarships to study dance at the University of Arizona.
+In 2011 she graduated Summa Cum Laude with a B.F.A. from the School of Dance where she performed roles such as Choleric in Balachine's Four Temperaments, Lead Female Daemon in Carmina Burana and was apart of commissioned works such as Bella Lewitzky's Recuardo, and Martha Graham's Panorama.
 During the summer of 2011 she joined ART-IF-ACT Dance Project for a five week tour in China performing numerous roles that showcased the history of dance in America.
-Upon returning to the states, she was accepted as an apprentice at Spectrum Dance Theater_Donald Byrd where she also had the opportunity to perform in the musical Oklahoma! at the 5th Avenue Theater.
-She then moved to Portland and was a company dancer at Polaris Dance Theatre for two years where she also created original works such as "Derailed", "Choice", and "One of Everything".
+Upon returning to the states, she was accepted as an apprentice at Spectrum Dance Theater_Donald Byrd where she also has the opportunity to perform in the musical Oklahoma! at the 5th Avenue Theater.
+She then moved to Portland and was a company dancer at Polaris Dance Theatre for two years where she also created original works such as Derailed, Choice, and One of Everything.
 She afterwards became a Principle Dancer and Rehearsal Director for Moxie Contemporary Ballet.

 In August of 2015, Briley was one of the founding members of PDX Contemporary Ballet and now serves as their Artistic Director.
-While at PDX Contemporary Ballet her choreographic credits include "Colours of Black", "Through This Existence" and "Formless."
-She also created a full length work entitled "Incipio", which was preformed in the round, providing the audience with a new perspective on how they view dance.
+While at PDX Contemporary Ballet her choreographic credits include Colours of Black, Through This Existence, Incipio, and Continually Beginning.
+She also created Formless which was invited to serve as a discussion piece for Womens Empowerment at Mt.
+Hood Community College.